-One of the most significant characteristic features of the liberation struggle in Southern Africa in the 1970s and more particularly in the last two years has been the apparent recognition by both the Soviet Union and China that the liberation movements have their own preoccupations that to get engulfed in the Sino-Soviet conflict.
-For with an exception of one or two organizations they have made it quite clear that they intend to steer away from the 44
+One of the most significant characteristic features of the liberation struggle in Southern Africa in the 1970s and more particularly in the last two years has been the apparent recognition by both the Soviet Union and China that the liberation movements have their own preoccupations than to get engulfed in the Sino-Soviet conflict.
+For with an exception of one or two organizations they have made it quite clear that they intend to steer away from the 47confrontation between Moscow and Peking.